Skip to Content

 The Endorphin Elite 2 sits right at the top of Saucony’s food chain, just above the slightly heavier Endorphin Pro 4.
 As the ‘elite’ signals, this is the pair you pull out with the intention of maxing your performance on race day.

-In terms of the ride, this is a shoe like no force.
+In terms of the ride, this is a shoe like no other.
 The new midsole is surprisingly squidgy and bouncy while retaining a great level of responsiveness that makes you just want to just run, and run, and run.
 The Speedroll technology – a consistent feature throughout Saucony’s Endorphin line, including the original Elite – is pretty aggressive and really does roll you through your stride, too.

 Here’s the catch, though: this is probably one of the most unstable super shoes we've tested and definitely isn’t one that will suit every runner – particularly heel strikers.
 Whether or not it’s for you will boil down to whether you can handle that squishy softness and if your ankles are strong enough to handle that instability.
 Oh, and that small matter of the £280 price tag.